By Molly Patrick

 My girlfriend Luanne and I have been together for almost 8 years.
-If you’re part of our private Facebook group you know who she is.
-She’s the cute geeky chic in charge of all the technical and design aspects of Clean Food Dirty Girl.
-Luanne is from Malaysia, the food capital of South East Asia and she eats everything and anything.
+If you’re part of our private Facebook group, then you know who she is.
+She’s the cute geeky chick in charge of all the technical and design aspects of Clean Food Dirty Girl.
+Luanne is from Malaysia, the food capital of South East Asia, and she eats everything and anything.
 Seriously.
 I’ve seen her eat fried crickets as a snack when we went to Thailand.

-I would be thrilled if Luanne decided to go plant based but she’s never expressed interest and I’ve never tried to persuade her.
+I’d be thrilled if Luanne decided to go plant based, but she’s never expressed interest and I’ve never tried to persuade her.
 It’s not my place.
 And besides that, nagging would only lead to more ham and white bread sandwiches, because pushing and forcing someone to change will only inspire them to do the exact opposite.

-If someone you love doesn’t eat as well as you would like them to, the best thing you can do is be encouraging, give them time, don’t judge them, and then get out of their way.
-When they’re ready to change (even slightly) they will know exactly who to turn to.
-And they will feel safe in doing so.
+If someone you love doesn’t eat as well as you’d like them to, the best thing that you can do is be encouraging, give them time, don’t judge them, and then get out of their way.
+When they’re ready to change (even slightly), they’ll know exactly who to turn to.
+And they’ll feel safe in doing so.

-Here’s what one of our meal plan users has to say about them:
+Here’s what one of our meal plan subscribers has to say about them: